 EMDR protocols can be used during the use of Theraplay ® interventions to strengthen the relationship between a caregiver and a child and improve the relationship.
-Since early experiences of co-regulation are the basis for later emotional self regulation, the EMDR therapist can use immediate BLS or ‘tapping in’ (Laural Parnell, Ph.D. www.emdrinfo.com) to strengthen the relationship and strengthen the child’s resources when s/he sees that the child is able to self regulate while engaging in a Theraplay® activity with the caregiver .
+Since early experiences of co-regulation are the basis for later emotional self regulation, the EMDR therapist can use immediate BLS or ‘tapping in’ (Laural Parnell, Ph.D.
+(Tapping In: A Step by Step Guide to Activating Your Healing Resources ThroughyBilateral Stimulation 2008) to strengthen the relationship as well as strengthen the child’s resources when s/he sees that the child is able to self regulate while engaging in a Theraplay® activity with the caregiver .

 Positive and negative interactions result in the child’s inner representation of the self, others, and the world.
 If a child has a negative moment of play with the caregiver, the 8 Phase EMDR protocol can be applied.
-If a positive interaction occurs during a Theraplay activity, resource tapping can be applied to strengthen the positive interaction, thus reproving the relationship.
-Strengthening the positive (resourcing) will allow for a stronger adaptive information system so that when the reprocessing phase is applied, unprocessed memories that are dysfunctionally stored can be better integrated for healthy functioning.
+If a positive interaction occurs during a Theraplay activity, resource tapping can be applied to strengthen the positive interaction, thus improving the relationship.
+Strengthening the positive (resourcing) will allow for a stronger adaptive information system to be developed.
+When the reprocessing phase is applied, unprocessed memories that are dysfunctionally stored can be better integrated for healthy functioning.
 Positive interactions with others assist the child with development of an improved inner working model of how the child views the self, others, and the world.

-Case example of combining Theraplay ® interventions and EMDR interventions (Therapist is trained in both Theraplay ® and EMDR to provide these interventions):
+*Case example combining Theraplay ® interventions and EMDR interventions.
+Therapist is trained in both Theraplay ® and EMDR to provide these interventions.

 ‘Sal’ is a 6 year old male.
 His mom, ‘Sue’, is in her mid 30s.
-Sal has 3 other siblings: a sister (10) and 2 brothers ( ages 12 and 8), and he is the youngest in the family.
+Sal has 3 other siblings: a sister (10) and 2 brothers (ages 12 and 8), and he is the youngest in the family.
 Sal and his siblings each have a different father.
 As a result, Sal has had several different male figures in and out of his life.
-Sal’s biological father is not involved in his life regularly.
+Sal’s biological father is not regularly involved in his life.

-Sue has not been able to be emotionally present/stable for Sal or his siblings since their birth due to her upbringing and past abuse but reports she does want a good relationship with Sal and his siblings.
+Sue has not been able to be emotionally present/stable for Sal or his siblings since their birth due to her upbringing and past abuse.
+She does report she wants a good relationship with Sal and his siblings.
 Sue reports a lack of attachment with her parents growing up, sharing that she was abused by them physically, mentally and emotionally.
 Her upbringing and past abuse interferes with Sue’s ability to parent positively, have a good relationship and attach positively to the children.